HorstBaerbel/HubAlyzer/README.md

 Edit [HubAlyzer/network_config.h](HubAlyzer/network_config.h) and put your WiFi network and password there.
 Make sure NOT to commit the file and upload to GitHub when forking the repo!

+## Problems flashing the Arduino code

+If the Arduino IDE fails to connect to the board / upload the code, see [this](https://github.com/espressif/arduino-esp32/issues/2516).

 ## License

 If you want to build your own soft- or hardware based on this, you can.
 See the [MIT LICENSE](LICENSE).